 that guidebook looks amazing. if i was 10 i would be absolutely obsessed with it

-― these are not all of the possible side effects (Karl Malone), Saturday, 4 May 2019 17:04 (seven months ago) link
+― these are not all of the possible side effects (Karl Malone), Saturday, 4 May 2019 17:04 (eight months ago) link

 this is an addictive game. my 8-year-old daughter and i have been playing separate games of it and she's like a season ahead of me already. we bought her that book for a "good job on school this year" present